Restaurant in London Bridge

-Est India offers traditional Indian dining with a large twist of originality and flavour to the dishes.
+Est India restaurant in London Bridge offers traditional Indian dining with a twist of originality and flavour.
 Located near Borough Market, the restaurant has a homely feel with a number of booths for small groups.

 Particularly with the small plates, the focus is on Indian street food including dosas and naan rolls.
 The main menu is a mixture of regional specialties and the staff are very happy to answer questions, offer suggestions and accommodate changes to the menu.